bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## Plastic breakdown

 The polypropylene in the corrugated plastic is expected to break down in UV solar radiation after a period of a few years.
-3 and a half years later this hasn't been a noticable problem.
+Three and a half years later this hasn't been a noticeable problem.
 Right now I am expecting that I will only need to replace a few of the exterior sheets which are receiving the bulk of solar exposure.
 The cost of 4 or 5 sheets of material every few years is comparable to cost of paint.
 The effort required to replace the sheets is minimal as well.

-Polypropylene corrugated plastic is recyclable and you can purchase 100% recycled polypropylene.

-## Tackling geodesic complexity
+## Tackling dome complexity

 Here is a model of the basic geodesic geometry of the dome: